 D-1.
-May an LEA use ESSER and GEER funds to stabilize and support the educator workforce?
+May ESSER and GEER funds be used to stabilize and support the educator workforce?
+(Updated December 7, 2022)

 Yes.
-An LEA may use ESSER and GEER funds to stabilize and support the educator workforce and to support the conditions that will allow schools to return to in-person instruction.
-This may include using funds to pay teacher salaries and avoid layoffs.
-Funds may also be used to address educator shortages exacerbated by the pandemic by hiring new teachers, including expanding student access to a well-prepared and diverse educator workforce.
-Examples of strategies that could be employed to stabilize and support the educator workforce include:
+ESSER or GEER funds may be used to stabilize and support the educator workforce, including implementation of both short- and long-term strategies to address educator shortages to help ensure continuity of operations.
+Funds may also be used to hire and expand student access to a well-prepared, diverse educator workforce.
+Examples of specific strategies that could be employed to stabilize and support the educator workforce include: